yuri-karpovich/blog/content/blog/Markdown Blog Creation Tools Overview.md

 - ⛔ Support RSS feeds
 - ⛔ Open-source

 The easiest way to share your content from Obsidian is through Obsidian Publish.
 It has a user-friendly design, but it does come with a monthly subscription fee of $10.
 Personally, I find it a bit expensive.
 If it offered features like comments, RSS, and subscriptions, the price would be more reasonable.
 I'm currently seeking a free alternative.
-Nonetheless, it's generally appealing, although it's not ideal for blogging—just for quickly sharing your notes.
+Nonetheless, it's generally appealing, although it's not ideal for blogging — just for quickly sharing your notes.

 #### Pros: